sandeepbadeti-17/sandeepbadeti-17/README.md

 > *"Every team managed secrets differently — env files, spreadsheets, Slack.
 We built the system that replaced all of it."*

-Centralized secret storage with KMS-backed encryption and RBAC access control.
+Centralized secret storage with Azure Key Vault-backed encryption and RBAC access control.
 Adopted by 4 of 6 internal Node.js applications — standardized how secrets are stored, accessed, rotated, and integrated into CI/CD via GitHub Actions.

 `Node.js` &nbsp; `KMS` &nbsp; `GitHub Actions` &nbsp; `RBAC`